rioanand02/education-scheduler-api/README.md

 💡 Tip

-Import the Postman collection included in the repo (postman_collection.json) for ready-to-test APIs: login, create users, manage schedules, etc.
+Import the Postman collection included in the repo (postman_collection.json) You can import this file from post man and you can check all these api's for ready-to-test APIs: login, create users, manage schedules, etc.

 That’s it 🎉 — you’re ready to use the Education Scheduler API!